IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 {: codeblock}

 - Set *INSTANCE_NAME* in the **Environment properties** tab as the one set in first stage when {{site.data.keyword.mobilefoundation_short}} instance was created.

+You can automatically create a toolchain with sample code mentioned in this page.
+Refer to [readme](https://github.com/ShinojEdakkara/mfp-toolchain), and follow the instructions.
+{: note}